DataBooster/PyWebApi/README.rst

     #.
 Migration

-        Although this sample server is hosted in IIS as a complete working example, the source code is pure Python and does not depend on any features specific to IIS or Windows platforms.
+        Although this sample server is hosted on IIS as a complete working example, the source code is pure Python and does not depend on any features specific to IIS or Windows platforms.
         It can be easily applied to any platform that supports Python(3+).